 This Slow Cooker Blackberry Cobbler Dumpling Style will become your summer favorite!
-You can use fresh blackberries or frozen, for this easy to make crockpot cobbler recipe.
+You can use fresh blackberries or frozen, for this easy-to-make homemade crockpot cobbler recipe.

 We are lucky enough to have an abundance of blackberry bushes near our home bursting with berries.
 The trick is to pick them before the birds get them, or we can buy them from our local fruit market.